apache/mina-sshd/docs/event-listeners.md

 cancel the disconnect by handling the problem somehow and then signaling to the code that there is no longer any need to disconnect.
 The handler can be registered globally at the `SshClient/Server` instance or per-session (via a `SessionListener`).

+**NOTE(s):**

-**NOTE:** this handler is non-cumulative - i.e., setting it replaces any existing previous handler instance.
+* This handler is non-cumulative - i.e., setting it replaces any existing previous handler instance.

+* If any exception is thrown from one of the invoked callback methods then session disconnect proceeds as if the handler decided not to intervene.

 ### `SignalListener`

-Informs about signal requests as described in [RFC 4254 - section 6.9](https://tools.ietf.org/html/rfc4254#section-6.9), break requests
+Informs about signal requests as described in [RFC 4254 - section 6.9](https://tools.ietf.org/html/rfc4254#section-6.9), "break" requests
 (sent as SIGINT) as described in [RFC 4335](https://tools.ietf.org/html/rfc4335) and "window-change" (sent as SIGWINCH) requests as described in [RFC 4254 - section 6.7](https://tools.ietf.org/html/rfc4254#section-6.7)

 ### `SftpEventListener`

 Provides information about major SFTP protocol events.
-The provided `File/DirectoryHandle` to the various callbacks an also be used to store user-defined attributes via its `AttributeStore` implementation.
+The provided `File/DirectoryHandle` to the various callbacks can also be used to store user-defined attributes via its `AttributeStore` implementation.
 The listener is registered at the `SftpSubsystemFactory`: